 The CMMC-AB’s Registered Practitioner training covers this topic in depth.
 You may want to register as a Registered Practitioner in addition to the assessor track.
 Review of Registered Practitioner training.

-The CMMC Appendix document has the most information about what the DoD expects for process maturity as well as security practices.
+The CMMC Assessment Guides have the most information about what the DoD expects for process maturity as well as security practices.

 Create your own CMMC System Security Plan and Plan of Action